brsloan/writerDeck/list-of-commercial-writerdecks.md

+# Commercial Decks

-A list of all the known professionally produced writerDecks that are generally available for purchase.
+A list of the known professionally produced writerDecks that are generally available for purchase.
 Those with asterisks are from old companies now dead, but the devices can still be found on Ebay, etc.

 A quick list is followed by details below.